Home Care Instructions following General Dentistry Procedures

-You may use an ice pak, 5 mins on and 10 mins off the area to help with initial swelling.
-Sleep head slightly elevated the first night.
+You may use an ice pack, 5 mins on and 10 mins off the area to help with initial swelling.
+Sleep with head slightly elevated the first night.

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.
 You can eat normally as soon as you are comfortable.
 Take medications only as they are directed.